Wizard: User Guide

 The Configuration

 This is the master application configuration that by itself is sufficient for the entire server for visualization to be generated.
 It contains database, presentation, and behavioral attributes of the application.
-The visualization app has a fixed navigation structure and look & feel.
-The generated application plugs in the pages, data, and controls in the app.
+If your application has customization, then references to the customization code (front-end and backend) are also put here.
+The visualization application runs off the APIs that are generated by the Wizard from this master configuration.

 Basicdemo.js